MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netpowersettingsgetenabledwakepatterns.md

 ----------

 *NetPowerSettings* [in]
-A handle to the NETPOWERSETTINGS object associated with the net adapter.
+A handle to the NETPOWERSETTINGS object associated with the NETADAPTER.
 To retrieve the handle, call [**NetAdapterGetPowerSettings**](netadaptergetpowersettings.md).

 Return value
 ------------